I am NOT running for political office.

 For those who opt to spend their time engaging in political battles—though I remain unconvinced of the value of such endeavors—I do encourage the adoption of the campaign promises outlined above.

-If nothing else, your campaign may serve to awaken some people to the stark differences between a truly moral candidate dedicated to individual liberty and the rest of the scoundrels who seek to acquire and exercise power over the lives and property of others.
+If nothing else, your campaign may serve to awaken some people to the stark difference between a truly moral candidate dedicated to individual liberty and the rest of the scoundrels who seek to acquire and exercise power over the lives and property of others.